louispotok/notebook/_posts/2020-07-11-hypothesis-property-testing.md

 ---
-Title: Property Testing With Hypothesis
+title: Property Testing With Hypothesis
 ---

 One of my favorite tools for python development is the [Hypothesis](https://hypothesis.works/) package/testing framework.
 It brings "property testing" to python.